Computer Music Center: Location

-The director of the CMC is Seth Cluett, and the CMC offers classes taught by George E. Lewis, Seth Cluett, David Soldier, Anna Meadors, and Ben Holtzman, as well as visiting faculty who give seminars every year.
+The director of the CMC is Seth Cluett, and the CMC offers classes taught by George E. Lewis, Seth Cluett, David Soldier, Anna Meadors, and Mark Santolucito, as well as visiting faculty who give seminars every year.
+Through the Department of Music, the center supports the work of DMA students in Music Composition, undergraduate music majors and minors, and collaborative research with departments across the university.
 In collaboration with the Visual Arts Program in the Columbia University School of the Arts, the Computer Music Center offers a sound art MFA program directed by Miya Masaoka, which was founded in 2014 by Douglas Repetto, who served as Director until 2016.

 History

 The forerunner of the Columbia-Princeton Electronic Music Center was a studio founded in the early 1950s by Columbia University professors Vladimir Ussachevsky and Otto Luening, and Princeton University professors Milton Babbitt and Roger Sessions.
 Originally concerned with experiments in music composition involving the new technology of reel-to-reel tape, the studio soon branched out into all areas of electronic music research.
-The center was officially established with a grant from the Rockefeller Foundation in 1959 which was used to finance the acquisition of the RCA Mark II Sound Synthesizer from its owner, RCA.
+The center was officially established with a grant from the Rockefeller Foundation in 1959 which was used to finance the installation of the RCA Mark II Sound Synthesizer donated by RCA, where it was invented by Herbert Belar in the laboratory of Harry F. Olson.